 5th Metatarsal Avulsion Fracture

 In most instances, this type of fracture can be treated non-operatively, with relative immobilization in a walking boot combined with limited weight-bearing.
 It typically takes about 6 weeks for adequate bone healing to occur, before patients can start to significantly increase their activity level.
 It often takes 12 or more weeks for a full recovery to occur.
-Impact activity, such as running or sports can take up to 6 months for complete bone healing.
+Impact activity, such as running may need to be deferred for up to 6 months for complete bone healing.
 This type of injury needs to be differentiated from a “Jones fracture“, which occurs slightly further towards the center of the 5th metatarsal.

 Some clinicians refer to this type of fracture as a “Dancer’s Fracture.”
 However, more commonly a “Dancer’s fracture” is considered a spiral fracture of the 5th metatarsal shaft that was originally described in Dancer’s.

 A patient who suffers an acute rolling of their ankle can also injure the base of the 5th metatarsal (See Figure 1).
 This will produce immediate pain over the outside aspect of the foot.
 It can be associated with significant swelling.
 Difficulty with balance due to weakness of the peroneus brevis also occurs.
 Over time, the skin can turn black and blue.
-It will be associated with quite specific local tenderness over the base of the bone, on the outside of the foot (the 5th metatarsal).
+This injury will be associated with quite specific local tenderness over the base of the bone, on the outside of the foot (the 5th metatarsal).
 Patients who have suffered a 5th metatarsal base avulsion fracture will give a history of a twisting injury to their ankle and foot (inversion plantarflexion injury), similar to what occurs with an ankle or foot sprain (Figure 2).
 The fracture commonly occurs in middle-aged or older women with low bone density (osteopenia or osteoporosis).

 When pressing on the outside of the foot, there will be marked tenderness at the base of 5th metatarsal.
 There may be tenderness over a large area of the outside of the foot.
 However, the main tenderness will be at the base of the 5th metatarsal.
 On exam, it is determined if the patient can still move their foot to the outside (eversion of the foot).
 This is done by placing the foot in an everted position and asking them to maintain that position against some resistance.
 This assesses for continuity of the tendons that evert the foot.
 Doing this usually creates some discomfort for the patient.
 However, they usually are able to perform the action though with decreased strength compared with the opposite side.

 It is important not to overlook other associated injuries such as an ankle sprain.
-Ankle or foot instability, when present should be addressed to avoid recurrence of ankle inversion injuries if they are not controlled adequately with physical therapy.
+Ankle or foot instability, when present should be addressed with physical therapy to avoid recurrence of ankle inversion injuries.

 A 5th metatarsal avulsion fracture is often confused with a 5th metatarsal metadiaphyseal stress fracture (Jones fracture).
 A Jones fracture can occur as a result of a stress fracture or acute trauma.
 Unlike a Dancer’s fracture, a Jones fracture will more commonly fail to heal without surgery despite extended periods of non weight bearing.
 A 5th metatarsal avulsion fracture may sometimes be referred to incorrectly as a pseudo-Jones fracture because of the resemblance to a Jones fracture and the common mechanism of injury.